David Minasian: History

 In 2019, Minasian released a follow-up album to Random Acts of Beauty called The Sound of Dreams which contained composition and performance contributions from a host of progressive rock icons including Justin Hayward (The Moody Blues), Steve Hackett (Genesis), Annie Haslam (Renaissance), Billy Sherwood (Yes) and PJ Olsson (The Alan Parsons Live Project).
 Also in 2019, he signed to Golden Robot Records (headed up by Mark Alexander-Erber and Derek Shulman, the former lead singer with Gentle Giant and a Polygram Records executive).
 The album was released along with a remastered version of Random Acts of Beauty.
 A remake of "So Far From Home" featuring Olsson as guest vocalist was released as a single along with a video.
+Another track from the album, "The Sound of Dreams (Third Movement)" featuring guitarist Steve Hackett was released as a follow up single and received over 250,000 hits on Spotify overnight.
+Soon thereafter, the "Second Movement" of the album's title track would receive over a million hits.

-Another track from the album, "The Sound of Dreams (Third Movement)" featuring guitarist Steve Hackett was released as a follow up single and received nearly 250,000 hits on Spotify nearly overnight.
-In 2019, Minasian went to Europe and the Middle East to record The Alan Parsons Live Project in concert.
+In 2019, Minasian travelled to Europe and the Middle East to record The Alan Parsons Live Project in concert.
 More than twenty cameras were used at each of the venues and two shows were released in 2020 on Blu-Ray and DVD titled The NeverEnding Show: Live In the Netherlands and One Note Symphony: Live In Tel Aviv.
-A music video for a studio recording, also titled The NeverEnding Show was produced by Minasian along with Trinity Houston for IM3 Global Entertainment and Frontiers Records, an Italian label.
-In 2021, a ‘greatest hits’ album, Random Dreams: The Very Best of David Minasian came out on vinyl.
-In the summer of 2022, a song titled "I Won’t Be Led Astray," written by Minasian in addition to Alan Parsons and Kim Bullard of the Elton John Band and featuring David Pack of Ambrosia and Joe Bonamassa, was released as a single from Parsons’ latest album From The New World as well as a music video produced and directed by Minasian and Houston.
+A music video for a studio recording, also titled The NeverEnding Show was produced by Minasian along with Trinity Houston for IM3 Global Entertainment and Frontiers Records.
+In 2021, a ‘greatest hits’ album, Random Dreams: The Very Best of David Minasian was released on vinyl.
+And in the summer of 2022, a song titled "I Won’t Be Led Astray," written by Minasian together with Alan Parsons and Kim Bullard of the Elton John Band, featuring David Pack of Ambrosia on vocals and Joe Bonamassa on guitar, was released as a single from Parsons’ latest album From The New World along with a music video produced and directed by Minasian and Houston.